snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h2><a name="schema">1.
 The schema service</a></h2>

 Our schema repository takes the form of a RESTful API containing various services, the most important of which is the **schema service**.
-The schema service lets you interact with schemas via simple HTTP requests.
+It lets you interact with schemas via simple HTTP requests.

 <h3><a name="post">1.1 POST requests</a></h3>